Colombo: Annual cultural events and fairs

 Colombo's most popular festival is the celebration of Buddha's birth, enlightenment and death all falling on the same day.
 In Sinhala this is known as Vesak.
 During this festival, much of the city is decorated with lanterns, lights and special displays of light (known as thoran).
 The festival falls in mid-May and lasts a week.
 Many Sri Lankans visit the city to see the lantern competitions and decorations.
 During this week people distribute, rice, drinks and other food items for free in dunsal which means charity place.
 These dunsal are popular amongst visitors from the suburbs.

-Since there is a large number of Muslims in Colombo.
-Eid Ul Fitr and Eid Ul Adha are two Islamic festivals that are celebrated in Colombo.
+Since there is a large number of Muslims in Colombo, Eid Ul Fitr and Eid Ul Adha are two Islamic festivals that are celebrated in Colombo.
 Many businesses flourish during the eventual countdown for Eid Ul Fitr which is a major Islamic festival celebrated by Muslims after a month-long fasting.
 Colombo is generally very busy on the eve of the festivals as people do their last-minute shopping.

 Christmas is another major festival.
 Although Sri Lanka's Christians make up only just over 7% of the population, Christmas is one of the island's biggest festivals.
 Most streets and commercial buildings light up from the beginning of December and festive sales begin at all shopping centres and department stores.
-Caroling and nativity plays are frequent sights during the season.
+Carolling and nativity plays are frequent sights during the season.

-The Sinhalese and Hindu Aluth Awurudda' is a cultural event that takes place on 13 and 14 April.
-This is the celebration of the Sinhalese and Hindu new year.
+The Sinhalese and Tamil New Year is a cultural event that takes place on 13 and 14 April.
 The festivities include many events and traditions that display a great deal of Sri Lankan culture.

 Several old clubs of the city give a glimpse of the British equestrian lifestyle; these include the Colombo Club, Orient Club, the 80 Club, and the Colombo Cricket Club.